-Third, the Exchange notes that with the proposed new good standing requirements, specialist and other market maker (e.g., RSQT) obligations, such as market making, will continue to apply.30 For specialists (and RSQTs functioning as Remote Specialists) the Rule 1014 market making obligations are applicable throughout the trading day.
+Third, the Exchange notes that with the proposed new good standard requirements, specialist and other market maker (e.g., RSQT) obligations, such as market making, will continue to apply.32 For specialists (and RSQTs functioning as Remote Specialists) the Rule 1014 market making obligations are applicable throughout the trading day.
 Thus, a specialist (or Remote Specialist) shall continue to be responsible to quote two-sided markets in the lesser of 99% of the series or 100% of the series minus one call-put pair in each option in which such specialist is assigned.
 To satisfy this requirement with respect to quoting a series, the specialist must quote such series 90% of the trading day (as a percentage of the total number of minutes in such trading day) or such higher percentage as the Exchange may announce in advance.
+These obligations

-These obligations will apply collectively to all appointed issues of the specialist, rather than on an issue-by-issue basis.
-Compliance with this obligation will be determined on a monthly basis.
-However, determining compliance with the continuous quoting requirement on a monthly basis does not relieve the specialist (including the Remote Specialist) of the obligation to older options-related rules are found in rules below 1000, such as, for example, the Series 500 Rules.
+As discussed, while the vast majority of options-related rules are found in Rule 1000 and higher (with option index rules in Rule 1000A and higher), some of the older options-related rules are found in rules below 1000, such as, for example, the Series 500 Rules.

-Member assessments are generally reflected in the Phlx Pricing Schedule.
+Member assessments are generally reflected in the Phlx Payment Schedule.